cz5959/GWAS-frontera/README.md

 Code: ```./r2_by_h2.R```

 ### Multivariate adaptive shrinkage (mashr)
-The ```-m``` or ```--mode``` flag may be used in the three scripts below.
+The ```-s``` or ```--set``` flag may be used in the three scripts below.
 The flag indicates whether or not to produce results specifically for the polygenic score pipeline (**Text S1**), which uses a smaller sample size for the cross-validation procedure.
-Use the flag and input 'pgs' only if performing the PGS pipeline, otherwise do not use the flag.
+Use the flag and input the set number [1-5] only if performing the PGS pipeline, otherwise do not use the flag.

 Read in the data to create a matrix of effect estimates and standard errors by sex from sex-specific GWAS summary statistics.
 Code Example: ```./mash_setup.R -p height```